 We tried this under Reagan and it completely failed.

-And I'm like, what countries are you been living in?
+And I'm like, what country are you living in?

-I mean, my God, we had the biggest economic boom under Reagan in our country, fact we in our country's history uh when we cut taxes, and he's running around the country saying over the failure.
+I mean, my God, we had the biggest economic boom under Reagan and our country, practically in our country's history when we cut taxes.

-Well, yeah, for those of you who don't know, Steve Rettner's that wormy little guy on Morning Joe with the glasses, that wormy looking little t twirpy looking guy.
+Well, yeah, for those who don't know, Steve Ratner is that wormy little guy on Morning Joe with the glasses, that wormy-looking, little twerpy-looking guy.

-Uh uh, you know, he wears the uh the you know, this very those glasses designed to make you look smarter.
+You know, he wears the, you know, those very, those glasses designed to make you look smarter.

 Those little torches.

-And you repeated it enough times and people believe it.
+And you repeated enough times and people believe it.

 Well, it was.

-And Mark, you know, my uh I'm gonna do a uh little endorsement for my friend Larry Cudlow's new book called JFK and the Reagan Revolution.
+And, Mark, you know, I'm going to do a little endorsement for my friend Larry Kudlow's new book called JFK and the Reagan Revolution.

 And everyone, anyone who wants to be educated about how tax policy works and how tax reduction can revive an economy should read Larry's excellent book, JFK and the Reagan Revolution.

-And he talks about the two biggest tax cuts in the last fifty years were under John F. Kennedy and Ronald Reagan.
+And he talks about the two biggest tax cuts in the last 50 years were under John F. Kennedy and Ronald Reagan.

-And those two periods, the sixties and eighties were the periods of unbelievably rapid job growth and economic growth and wage growth for Americans.
+And those two periods, the 60s and 80s, were the periods of unbelievably rapid job growth and economic growth and wage growth for Americans.

 So the idea that we've tried this never worked.